 • Line integrals

 Students often struggle with the geometric interpretation of multivariable calculus concepts.
+Woody Calculus provides Calculus III help focused on clean setup, visual reasoning, pattern recognition, and exam-ready execution.

-Differential Equations — MATH 216
+University of Michigan Differential Equations Tutor — Math 216

-• First-order equations
+• First-order differential equations

-• Linear equations
+• Linear differential equations

-• Systems of equations
+• Systems of differential equations

 • Laplace transforms